datumforge/datum/pkg/events/soiree/README.md

 Given we need to be able to perform all kinds of workload actions such as writing a file to a bucket, committing a SQL transaction, sending an http request, we need bounded patterns and degrees of resource control.
 Which is to say, we need to control resource contention in our runtime as we don't want someone's regular HTTP request to be blocked by the fact someone else requested a bulk upload to S3.
 This means creating rough groupings of workload `types` and bounding them so that you can monitor and control the behaviors and lumpiness of the variances with the workload types.

 Check out [this blog](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) (there are many on this topic) for some real world examples on how systems with these "lumpy" workload types can become easily bottlenecked with volume.
-Since we are intending to open the flood gates around event ingestion from other sources (similar to how Posthog, Segment, etc., work) we need to anticipate a very high load of unstructured data which needs to be written efficiently to a myriad of external sources.
+Since we are intending to open the flood gates around event ingestion from other sources (similar to how Posthog, Segment, etc., work) we need to anticipate a very high load of unstructured data which needs to be written efficiently to a myriad of external sources, as well as bulk routines which may be long running such as file imports, uploads, exports, etc.

 ## How many goroutines can / should I have?